Questions

 Configuration for the model, should be a dictionary conforming to [ConfigDict][pydantic.config.ConfigDict].

-model_fields: ClassVar[dict[str, FieldInfo]] = {'answer': FieldInfo(annotation=str, required=True), 'generated_tokens': FieldInfo(annotation=Union[str, NoneType], required=False, default=None)}[source]
+model_fields: ClassVar[Dict[str, FieldInfo]] = {'answer': FieldInfo(annotation=str, required=True), 'generated_tokens': FieldInfo(annotation=Union[str, NoneType], required=False, default=None)}[source]

 This replaces Model.__fields__ from Pydantic V1.